pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

 #### Logical Plan
 The parsing phase will generate an AST tree, which will be used to generate `LogicalCTE`.
 This stage will complete the following steps:
 1. Distinguish between seed part and recursive part of the definition of CTE.
+And build logical plans for them.
 2. Do some validation checks.

     1. Mutual recursive(cte1 -> cte2 -> cte1) is not supported.